-The implementation of the water augmentation plan as well as the additional storage capacity in the Berg river assist a great deal in reducing our water backlogs with minimal financial implications ii.
+The Water Conservation and Demand Management Plan was developed and assists a great deal in reducing our water backlogs with minimal financial implications ii.
 Master Plan development and revision iii.
 Water Services Development Plan

-The Water and Sewerage Master Plan was updated in June 2015.
+The Water and Sewerage Master Plan was updated in June 2015 and needs to be updated.

 The Water Services Development Plan (WSDP) was reviewed by 30 June 2016.
-Water losses at the end of the 2015/16 financial year were at 10,53.
+Water losses at the end of the 2020/21 financial year were at 16 %.